Chloé Fall/Winter 2026 Look 1

 Chloé Fall/Winter 2026 Look 47

-Arguably the most archetypal Chloé garment in the show, this piece reflects the house’s historical fascination with delicate femininity.
+Arguably the most archetypal Chloé garment in the show.
+The piece reflects the house’s historical fascination with delicate femininity.

 4. The Leather Trousers Styling